 Key challenges shared by utilities include reliability, fast response to problems, and efficiency.
 Many utilities have installed smart grid systems – including two-way communications – to improve efficiency, security, reliability and resiliency.

-While smart grid is generally associated with electric utilities, the same concepts can be applied by gas, water and wastewater utilities to great benefit.
+While smart grid is generally associated with power grids, the same concepts can be applied by gas, water and wastewater utilities to great benefit.

 Smart grid benefits for utilities include: